CaptainProton42/DynamicWaterDemo/docs/README.md

 }
 ```

 As noted previously, *positive* waves are created on the red channel and *negative* waves are created on the green channel.
-This is perfectly fine however, since waves do not interact and can computed in components which then later can be added up (you may now this phenomenon from [Waver interference](https://en.wikipedia.org/wiki/Wave_interference).
+This is perfectly fine however, since waves do not interact with each other and can be computed in components which can be added up later (you may now this phenomenon from [Wave interference](https://en.wikipedia.org/wiki/Wave_interference).
 The actual displacement or wave height simply can be retreived by subtracting the green channel from the red channel.

 I also created a function `update_collision_texture` in the script of the `Water` node which works much like `update_height_map` in order to keep the collision textures up to date with `CollisionViewport`.

+Below is a visualization of the collision texture on the right and the resulting displacement map on the left.
+You can also watch this visualisation live by making `CollisionVisualisation` and `DisplacementVisualisation` visible when runnning the scene from the editor.

 <div align="center"><img width="80%" src="https://github.com/CaptainProton42/DynamicWaterDemo/raw/media/wave_creation.gif"></div>

 ## Land masses

-Other than boats or similar moving objects we can also have land masses like islands breaking the water surface.
-These objects obviously don't move but it would still be nice to have them interact with the water by breaking waves, especially since they are often larger.
+Other than boats or similar moving objects we can also have land masses like islands interrupting the water surface.
+These objects obviously don't move but it would still be nice to have them interact with the water by breaking waves, especially since they are often large.

 This can be accomplished by passing a third type of texture to the simulation shader.
 I call it `land_texture`.
 Since the land masses do not move, this texture can be baked before starting the scene (or crudely drawn in Paint, in my case).
-The land texture used for the demo scene above, for example simply looks like this:
+The land texture used for the demo scene above, for example, simply looks like this:

 <div align="center"><img width="30%" src="https://raw.githubusercontent.com/CaptainProton42/DynamicWaterDemo/master/assets/textures/land_texture.png"></div>

-It is simply white wherever land should be and black where there is open water.
+It is white wherever land should be and black where there is open water.
 We can then add a few lines to our simulation shader to prevent waves from passing through the white areas:

 ```GLSL
 float land = texture(land_texture, UV).r;